RedBloodCell1/neetcode/README.md

 - I talk to them for hours so they can be a better person.
 I really wish i have someone that can tell me this things. because I really wish i have a teacher like me that can teach me an even better mindset or new knowledge.
 Well that is it for today, I am so happy that i reach the point where learning feels so fun everyday because i really enjoy it.
 I will continue to gain knowledge so i can be a more valuable person.
 I PROMISE MYSELF.
 IN 9 MONTHS, I WILL HAVE MY OWN PROJECT EVEN IF ITS SMALL.
 MARK MY WORD.
 I already plan on how long i will be doing DSA and what will i do after that.
 Stay tune on my life update, Well no one is really reading this, even my own friend and brother xdd.
 So it doesn't really matter i guess.
 This is just for myself.
 Maybe when i read this again one day, i will know that i have reached a greater heights and be grateful of myself in the past.
 - See you tomorrow~ I really love my family, friends, and myself.
 I will do my absolute best to be a better person everyday.
 - Oh btw, i detoxed for 1 months 10 days now, no games, anime, manga, manhwa, reels, shorts, anything that i feel useless to the progress of my life.
 Just telling, to see how long will i go without that kind of things xdd.
 I have fun studying.
 Its 2 am now. and i am still studying, cant believe i stay up really late for this xddd.
 See you guys again (Idk who you guys is).
 This time for real...

+## Day 4:

+- BAD DAY???
+1 HARD QUESTION????

+## Day 5:

+- Im gonna grind a lot today.
+I dont wanna lose to my lil bro.
+He already did 69 question????? meanwhile me here only did 39.
+Well if i wanna cope, i could say that i got works to do, but nahh. no coping, skill issue.
+Grindingg
+- Oh btw, what i mean by grinding is not grinding question but fundamental, skill, and understanding.
+I wont skip through anything.
+I will understand everything thoroughly.
+- Took me long enough to understand lru cache.
+Now i 80% understand it or 100% i guess.
+I just need to do it
+- Holy frick that took so long
+- Lets go for tree, i did 1 question already by myself.
+And yeah pretty simple.
+But next one, i watched the solution and theres 3 way of doing it.
+Im gonna go for all 3 of them and understand the nook and cranny of it.
+- My brain is toasted. i need to rest.
+See you tomorrow or later i guess.